minibasehq/minibase/README.md

   A lightweight and extensible backend.
 </p>

+## What is Minibase?

+Minibase is a backend infrastructure that has an API gateway to Postgres-access tools.
+The default setup includes a REST API, but components can be added and swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />
 </p>

-## What is Minibase?

-Minibase is a backend infrastructure that uses OpenResty as an API gateway to database-access tools.
-The default setup includes PostgREST and Supabase Auth, but components can be added and swapped out as needed.

 ## Installation